tsirif/tsirif.github.io/_posts/2016-08-06-multi-gpu-node-interface-in-platoon.markdown

 *e.g. usage*:

-- `platoon2-launcher lstm -nw 2 2 -H lisa0 lisa1` (2 gpus on lisa0 and 2 gpus on lisa1)
+- `platoon-launcher lstm -H lisa0 lisa1` (gpus on lisa0 and gpus on lisa1)

 Please notice that this launcher is used to set up the new worker interface (the old is still usable - but not in multi-node configs).
 The new worker interface